taskflow/taskflow/README.md

 |![](image/framework.png)|

-Cpp-Taskflow supports heterogeneous tasking for you to speed up a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing.
+Cpp-Taskflow supports heterogeneous tasking for you to accelerate a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing.

 | [Concurrent CPU-GPU Tasking](#concurrent-cpu-gpu-tasking) |